 … and one that offers something of value as you leave.

-So about 6 months ago I decided to try popups again.
+So a while ago I decided to try popups again.

 This time, I’d ONLY use exit-intent popups.
 And I’d ONLY offer super valuable stuff.